tanzhanwen/CSC301Project-SearchBlueprint/Phase1/user_stories.md

 11. As an experienced developer, I want the options to skip to particular operations because I might be interested in specific aspects of the search engine. *( 3 - Hard )*

-12. As a developer, I want to fast forward/rewind tutorials to repeat difficult operations to help me understand the operations better. *(2 - Medium)*
+12. As a developer, I want to fast forward tutorials to skip the materials that I already understand. *(2 - Medium)*

 13. As a developer, I want to take out or put in components to see the search engine operations with or without the functions, to see how much impact it has on the overall operations. *( 3 - Hard )*